+The area of personal counseling is the responsibility of the Office of Academic and Student Affairs and the Associate Dean of Student Affairs.
 The School of Dental Medicine employs a full-time Director of Student Services to assist students with problems interfering with academic success.
-The area of personal counseling is the responsibility of the Office of Academic and Student Affairs, and is coordinated by the Director of Student Services.
 Personal counseling includes, but is not limited to, the areas of adjusting to dental school, coping with issues of stress, personal relationships, enhancing self-esteem, managing anxiety, surviving grief and loss, and dealing with depression and loneliness.
-The area of academic counseling is also coordinated through the Office of Academic and Student Affairs.
-This includes advisement regarding time management, test-taking and study skills.
-These offices also coordinate tutoring services, which are provided by upperclassmen in the basic sciences and pre-clinical labs.
-The Director's office is located in 315A Squire, and she can be reached at 829-2338.
+The office does not serve in the capacity of a professional counselor, however.
+The office refers students to UB Counseling Services, the campus entity responsible for providing professional student counseling.